helioadriano/Developer/README.md

 ORDER BY
     salary_year_avg DESC
 ```
-Here´s the breakdown of the most demanded skills for data analysts in 2023, based on job postings:
+Here's the breakdown of the most demanded skills for data analysts in 2023, based on job postings:

 - **SQL** is leading with a bold count of **8**.
 - **Python** follows closely with a bold count of **7**.